gerhynes/scala-notes/README.md

 ### "Pseudo Collections"
 Functional programming doesn't use null values, and so Scala's solution is to use constructs like `Option`, `Some` and `None`.

-`Option` and `Try` are useful when you have unsafe methods, which might cayse a `NullPointerException`, saving you from having to check for the method returning a null value.
+`Option` and `Try` are useful when you have unsafe methods, which might cause a `NullPointerException`, saving you from having to check for the method returning a null value.

 ### Option, Some, None
 An `Option` is like a "collection" containing at most one element.
 It acts as a wrapper for a value that might or might not be present.